acavender/text-analysis/sections/searching.md

 # Searching For Words

 The first function we will look at is `concordance`.
 "Concordance" in this context means the characters on either side of the word.
 Our text is behaving like a string.
-As discussed in the [Python tutorial LINK](), Python does not *evaluate* strings, so it just counts the number of characters on either side.
+As discussed in the Python tutorial, Python does not *evaluate* strings, so it just counts the number of characters on either side.
 By default, this is 25 characters on either side of our target word (including spaces).

 In the Jupyter Notebook, type: